tsingui/DSL-AC68U/release/src/router/inadyn/README.md

 **Note:** `hostname` is required, even if everything is encoded in the `ddns-path`!
-The given hostname is appended to the `ddns-path` used for updates, unless you use the `append-myip` setting, in which case your IP address will be appended instead.
+The given hostname is appended to the `ddns-path` used for updates, unless you use `append-myip` in which case your IP address will be appended instead.
 When using `append-myip` you probably need to encode your DNS hostname in the `ddns-path` instead, as is done in the last example above.

 Build & Install